qpliu/esolang/intercal/README.md

 and the messages for errors other than 000, 123, 275, and 436 are not documented, the error messages are taken from the C-INTERCAL documentation, with the exception of error 579 when WRITING IN an empty line, which is "WHAT YOU WRITE DOES NOT COUNT." in this implementation.
+Perhaps an empty line should result in error 562 instead.

 Since section 7.1 does not say what the second of an error message is when there is no next statement, this implementation will have "ON THE